 - Enjoying the panoramic coastal road between Santa Maria di Leuca and Otranto

-- Admiring the baroque style churches of Lecce
+- Admiring the Baroque churches of Lecce

 - Visiting 3 UNESCO heritage sites; Lecce, Alberobello and Matera